 The Fabric Quilt

-George Ward Commemorative Quilt
+Mr. & Mrs. George Ward Commemorative Quilt

 In October 2009, Wardsville’s quilt committee began designing a fabric quilt to